Privacy Policy, Cookie Consent Banner, and Multi-State Opt-Out Pages – What Your Website Needs for Data Privacy Compliance

 On Webflow:

-1. Create a new page titled “Do Not Sell” or “Do Not Sell My Personal Information.”
+- Create a page titled "Do Not Sell My Personal Information" or "Privacy Request."

 On Shopify:

-1. Use Shopify’s out-of-the-box CCPA compliance page found in Settings > Customer Privacy > Data sales opt-out page.
+- Use Shopify's out-of-the-box compliance page found in Settings > Customer Privacy > Data sales opt-out page.

 3. GDPR-Compliant Cookie Consent Banner